 Some swelling in the fingers is normal during pregnancy.
 However, if swelling occurs rapidly and with other symptoms, a person should contact a doctor immediately.

-When a person has preeclampsia, they may experience:
+When a person has preeclampsia, they

 - swelling in the fingers, hands, and feet